 Cigarette smoke contains over 4,000 chemicals, most of which are harmful to our health.
 We all know that smoking is linked to breathing problems, cancer, stroke and heart attack.
 Smoke clings to fabric, carpets, and clothing.
 Smoking is one of the most significant indoor air pollutants.
 If the smokers in your household can’t quit the habit, ask them to take it outside.
 It is better for the health of everyone in the house.
 And it preserves the value of your home.
 It is estimated that smoking in the house can mean knocking 23% off the asking price when it comes time to sell.
 We know from our house cleaning experience that tar residue is very hard to clean from walls and cabinets.

 3. Clean the Floors

 If you are concerned about the health and indoor air in your home, it is necessary to clean the floors.
 Allergens like dust and pet dander, chemicals from off-gassing, and VOCs will settle on the floor.
 Make sure your house cleaning routine includes regular vacuuming and mopping.
-Use a microfibre mop, and choose a cleaning product which won’t introduce more chemicals into your home.
-Vinegar is very effective for cleaning hardwood, laminate, tile, and vinyl floors.
-You can also try water with a mild non-toxic dish soap and your favourite essential oil.
+Use a good-quality microfibre mop and water, or add just a small amount of a gentle pH-neutral cleaning product which won’t introduce more chemicals into your home.

 4. Get the Right Humidity